Channel Four Television Corporation

+Channel Four Television Corporation is a state-owned public service broadcaster and media company in the UK.
+It owns and operates six television channels, a television streaming service, and Film4 Productions, its film development and financing unit.

+Its six television channels are Channel 4, E4, E4 Extra, More4, Film4 and 4seven.

-Channel Four Television Corporation is a British state-owned media company which runs 12 television channels, a streaming service, and film and TV production.
-Unlike the BBC, it receives no public funding and is instead funded entirely by its own commercial activities.
-Its original and principal activity is the British national television network Channel 4.
+Unlike the BBC, the UK's other state-owned broadcaster, Channel Four Television Corporation receives no public funding and is instead funded entirely by its own commercial activities - primarily advertising.

-The company was founded in 1982 as the Channel Four Television Company Limited, a wholly owned subsidiary of the IBA, and became an independent statutory corporation in 1993.
-November 1998 saw Channel Four expand beyond its remit of providing the 'fourth service' in a significant way, with the launch of Film4.
-Since then the corporation has been involved in a range of other activities, all in some way associated with the main channel, and mainly using the '4' brand.
+The company was founded in 1980 as the Channel Four Television Company Limited, a wholly owned subsidiary of the IBA, and became an independent statutory corporation in 1993.

+In November 1998, the company significantly expanded its remit, of providing the 'fourth television service', with the launch of Film4, its film unit.

+The company has, since then, been involved in a range of other activities, all in some way associated with the main channel, and mainly using the '4' brand.

 The company also owned The Box Plus Network, a music-focused company with a network of six music television channels.
 They were folded into the corporation in 2019.